 If your canopy will be used for the ceremony with rows of chairs for seating, you will need around six square feet per guest.

 These rules apply only to the area where guests will be seated.
 It doesn’t take into consideration a dance floor, stage, or row of buffet tables.
 Get out your calculator and do a bit of math — you will be thankful come your wedding day.

 The three most common types of canopy tents offer different amounts of space and different overall looks:

 Pole tents vary greatly in size and rely on a combination of vertical poles and staked ties to support the canopy.
 While these tents are space-efficient and affordable, you will need extra space around the tent for the stakes, which can be a tripping hazard.
 Setup is reasonably straightforward and requires only a few people.
-The highest quality pole tents are tension tents, which have tall poles in the middle that create a peaked roof which is both elegant and wind-resistant.
+The highest quality pole tents are tension tents, which have tall poles in the middle that create a peaked roof that is both elegant and wind-resistant.

 Frame tents don’t rely on support poles in the middle of the tent, allowing for a more open setup with no visibility issues.
 Though they are sturdier than pole tents and don’t rely on stakes, they are a more expensive option.
 In addition, setup can be involved and require several people.